 Tempe’s free all-day preschool program accepting applications for School Year 2018/19

-(Tempe, Ariz) – Although school year 2018/19 doesn’t begin until early August, Tempe PRE, the City of Tempe’s free preschool program, is accepting applications starting Thursday, Feb.
-1, at www.tempe.gov/TempePRE.
+(Tempe, Ariz) – Although school year 2018/19 doesn’t begin until early August, Tempe PRE, the City of Tempe’s free preschool program, is accepting applications at www.tempe.gov/TempePRE.

-All eligible applications submitted through March 11 have an equal chance at being selected in the randomized drawing to be held on March 12.
+Another drawing will be held on Monday, April 16; all eligible applications submitted through Sunday, April 15 have an equal chance at being selected in the randomized drawing.
+The first drawing was held March 12 and there are now very limited spots available.
 To be eligible, a family must live in Tempe, have a household income at or below 200 percent of the federal poverty level and have a child who is at least 3 years old by July 31, 2018.

 “Our city created Tempe PRE to serve families with little or no access to high-quality preschool,” said Tempe Councilmember David Schapira.
 “Our primary goal is to help all students be ready for kindergarten, setting the stage for long-term school success.”

 About half of the program’s 360 spots are expected to be vacant for next school year due to current students moving into kindergarten.

 The 20 Tempe PRE classrooms are housed in 13 local elementary schools through partnerships with the Tempe Elementary School District and the Kyrene School District.
 Each classroom is led by an early childhood certified teacher and at least one teaching assistant to assure a 1:9 ratio of up to 18 students per room.

 The Tempe PRE program also offers extended learning hours at most sites to allow flexibility for working parents or parents in school.
 During school breaks and summer recess, extended learning camps at select schools allow families to minimize time off work or the search for temporary childcare.